Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-p12.md

 >> Please confirm your p12 private key's passphrase:<br />
 </MacWindow>

-Write your passphrase down in a very secure location, and never share it out to anyone that should **not** have direct access to your Node or Node's wallet.
+Write your passphrase down in a very secure location, and never share it out to anyone that should **not** have direct access to your node or node's wallet.

 Time to create our alias.